Hyperhidrosis Treatment, at BrightNewMe

 As a practitioner, during a consultation regarding hyperhidrosis, I ask my patients to complete a Dermatology Life Quality Index assessment, which is an aid to determining just how much of an effect the condition is having on a person’s day to day activities.

-For those who find regular antiperspirants just not strong enough, there are specialist spray or roll-on products available over-the-counter, which contain aluminium chloride salts, for example Driclor and Triple Dry.
+For those who find regular antiperspirants just not strong enough, there are specialist spray or roll-on products available over-the-counter, which contain aluminium chloride salts, for example Triple Dry.
 However, these can irritate the skin, or still may not be strong enough, which means that they’re not suitable for everyone.
 Your family doctor can also prescribe medicated antiperspirants, or oral medication, but again these won’t be right for everyone.

 If the above have not been successful in alleviating symptoms, then injections of Botox® can be the solution for many patients.
 This is an effective and licensed treatment for axillae (armpit) sweating.
 Botox® blocks the transmission of nerve impulses to the sweat glands, and this eliminates the production of sweat in the treated area.
 Treatment typically works within a few days, and patients get fantastic relief for 4-7 months (or much longer on occasions).